codeMonkSS/TriangleChallenge/README.md

 ----------

 #### Development Choices
 The type of a triangle (Equilateral, Isosceles or Scalene) is determined by how many different side lengths there are in a triangle.
 It was a straight forward decision on providing solutions that showcase problem-solving skills and structural considerations.
 I created the input fields that define the length of the sides of a triangle.
+I also used a classic theory stating the sum of 2 sides must always be greater than the third side.

 #### Design Choices
 As it was stated in the challenge, "_It would be great to build the UI with TradeShift UI components_", I took my chances and found out that using this UI is brilliant.
 However, I could not use all/most of it due to the size of the project, but I tried my best to utilise as much as I could.